Here’s a secret: Landing page optimization best practices aren’t universal. You can’t count on every tip or trick to work for your specific website.

 Split testing, also known as A/B testing, involves taking two similar versions of the same page, and making one change between them, then directing 50% of the traffic to version A, and 50% to version B, and seeing which one converted more users.

 What is the “one change”?

 If you browse the web for things like “split testing ideas”, you’ll see they mention everything from changing the color of your form button, to changing your offer entirely.
 We recommend focusing on bigger changes – changes that will could lead to major lifts in your conversion rate.
 The only way to know what truly works for you is to test and see.

 So how do you create a split test?
-If you have a Google Adwords pay-per-click account, you can learn how to split test your landing pages by using their Content Experiments.
+If you have a Google Ads pay-per-click account, you can learn how to split test your landing pages by using their Content Experiments.